 The Miss.
 Admin.
-Code Title 23: Division of Medicaid, Part 208: Home and Community-Based Services Long-term Care will be filed with the Mississippi Secretary of State's Office with an effective date of June_January 1, 20176, with the following changes and can be located on the Division of Medicaid's website at https://medicaid.ms.gov/providers/administrative-code/:
+Code Title 23: Division of Medicaid, Part 208: Home and Community-Based Services Long-term Care were filed with the Mississippi Secretary of State's Office and became effective on January 1, 2017, with the following changes and can be located on the Division of Medicaid's website at https://medicaid.ms.gov/providers/administrative-code/: